 I have a confession to make: I go crazy for the Yamaha R1.
-This is why you should, too: why (and how) to buy a Yamaha R1, formally known as the Yamaha YZF-R1.
+This is why you should, too: Why — and how — to buy a Yamaha R1, formally known as the Yamaha YZF-R1.

-Buying a Yamaha YZF-R1 as your one bike is not a rational choice, with its high insurance cost, aggressive stance, and lack of luggage options.
+Buying a Yamaha YZF-R1 as your one bike is not a rational choice, with its high insurance cost, high-rpm power delivery, aggressive stance, and lack of luggage options.

 Are you obsessed with motorcycles?